urboirad/zapato/README.md

 **Version:** v1.0.0

-A lightweight, fast, and stylish inventory tool built for sneaker stockrooms.
+A lightweight and fast inventory tool built for sneaker stockrooms.
-Add, edit, delete, and sort your sneaker inventory — then export it as a clean CSV.
+Add, edit, delete, and sort your sneaker inventory — then export it as a CSV.
 Built with ❤️ using C and GTK.

 ---